 - Victor Shoup: A Computational Introduction to Number Theory and Algebra, 2nd Edition (pdf).
 Number Theory is essential prerequisite to cryptography.
 There are many excellent books that cover this topic.
 My favorite is Elementare Zahlentheorie by Reinhold Remmert and Peter Ullrich, which AFAIK, hasn't been translated to English.
 Shoup's is also a great Number Theory book, and it is free too.
 Read it from cover to cover, or grab whatever you want on a need to know basis.

-- Menezes et al.: Handbook of Applied Cryptography of Applied Cryptography (pdf): somewhat outdated, but still an encyclopedic and concise presentation of cryptographic concepts, protocols, etc. by Alfred Menezes, Paul C. van Oorschot, and Scott A. Vanstone.
+- Menezes et al.: Handbook of Applied Cryptography (pdf): somewhat outdated, but still an encyclopedic and concise presentation of cryptographic concepts, protocols, etc. by Alfred Menezes, Paul C. van Oorschot, and Scott A. Vanstone.
 This book is free too.
 I use it to look up concepts every now and then, and it certainly competes well against Wikipedia... and unlike Wikipedia, it IS a citable source.

 Proceedings and Papers

 - LNCS (Springer Lecture Notes in Computer Science), Advances in Cryptology.
 These are proceedings of the CRYPTO, EUROCRYPT, and ASIACRYPT conferences: This is the main go to source for the cryptologists community.
 Covers the years 1988-2018.
 Freely accessible from link.springer.com via an academic VPN, unless you're ready to sell an arm and a leg, and a kidney too, to get them commercially (a few of the LNCS volumes, and many single chapters are freely available on open access basis for mere mortals though).